gcc-mirror/gcc/gcc/config/avr/avr.md

 ;; Test a single bit in a QI/HI/SImode register.
-;; Combine will create zero extract patterns for single bit tests.
+;; Combine will create zero-extract patterns for single-bit tests.
-;; permit any mode in source pattern by using VOIDmode.
+;; Permit any mode in source pattern by using VOIDmode.

 (define_insn_and_split "*sbrx_branch<mode>_split"
   [(set (pc)